Logoheader Contact Us/Kontaktieren Sie Uns

 Gitarre

 Guitar-like instruments have been in use for 5000 years.
 The name Guitar originates from the Spanish language (Guitarra) and was then transferred to German.
-It reaches back to the old Greek word Kithara which describes a Lute instrument of the Greek Antique.
+It reaches back to the old Greek word Kithara which describes a Lute instrument of Greek Antiquity.

 But no matter where the Guitar actually comes from, everybody knows it.
-It belongs to the best known string instruments.
+It is one of the best-known string instruments.
 Certainly one reason for its popularity is the great variety of ways to express rhythms, melodies and moods.
 The best proof is in the manifold genres where the Guitar is played.

 back to top